Career Advice for Doctors in Australia

 Burnout is a serious occupational risk in medicine, and its effects reach well beyond the workplace.
 This guide examines the common causes among Australian doctors, how to recognise the signs early, and the career-based strategies that can help you recover and rebuild a sustainable working life.
 Sometimes the most effective response to burnout is a well-considered career change.

-Many doctors are unsure what a medical recruiter actually does, or whether working with one would benefit them.
-This guide explains what a specialist medical recruiter does, what they can offer in terms of access, negotiation, and confidentiality, and what to expect when you engage one.
-If you have never used a recruiter before, this is a plain-language introduction.
+Many doctors are unsure what a medical placement service actually does, or whether working with one would benefit them.
+This guide explains what specialist medical placement support looks like, what it can offer in terms of access, negotiation, and confidentiality, and what to expect when you engage one.

 Making the Most of Career Advice